busstoptaktik/geodesy/comments/000-comment.md

 ### Redefining the world

-Being intended for authoring of geodetic functionality, customization is very important.
-RG allows temporal overshadowing of built in functionality by registering user defined macros and operators.
+Being intended for authoring of geodetic functionality, customization is a very important aspect of the RG design.
+Hence, RG allows temporal overshadowing of built in functionality by registering user defined macros and operators.
 This is treated in detail in examples [02 (macros)](/examples/02-user_defined_macros.rs) and [03 (operators)](/examples/03-user_defined_operators.rs).
-Here, let just take a minimal look at the workflow, which can be described briefly as *define, register, instantiate, and use:*
+Here, let's just take a minimal look at the workflow, which can be described briefly as *define, register, instantiate, and use:*

 First a macro: